crpietschmann/portfolio/_posts/2010-10-25-useful-developer-tools-and-other-programs.markdown

 <a href="http://handbrake.fr/">Handbrake</a> - an open source, multiplatform, mutlithreaded video transcoder.
 <h2>Web Browsers</h2>

-<a href="http://getfirefox.com">Firefox</a> - The <em>Firefox</em> Web Browser is the faster, more secure, and fully customizable way to surf the web.
+<a href="http://getfirefox.com">Firefox</a> - The *Firefox* Web Browser is the faster, more secure, and fully customizable way to surf the web.

 <a href="http://www.google.com/chrome/">Chrome</a> - Web browser from Google, based on WebKit.